mantisbt-plugins/inline-history/README.md

 ## Usage

-### Disabling the plugin at user level
+Just navigate to the *View Issue Details* page for any issue.

-Individual users have the possibility disabling the plugin by unchecking the relevant option in their preferences (*My Account -> Preferences*)
+Individual users have the possibility of disabling the plugin by unchecking the relevant option in their preferences (*My Account -> Preferences*)